ntustison/ANTsXMouseBrainMapping/Manuscript/resultsKK.md

-Although deep learning techniques have been used to develop useful parcellation tools for human brain research (e.g., SynthSeg [@Billot:2023aa], ANTsXNet [@Tustison:2021aa]), analagous development for the mouse brain is limited.
+Although deep learning techniques have been used to develop useful parcellation tools for human brain research (e.g., SynthSeg [@Billot:2023aa], ANTsXNet [@Tustison:2021aa]), analogous development for the mouse brain is limited.
 In addition, mouse data is often characterized by unique imaging issues such as extreme anisotropic sampling which are often in sharp contrast to the high resolution template-based resources available within the community, e.g.,